Analysis of the SiMPL method for density-based topology optimization: Deriving SiMPL

-In this section, we rigorously derive the SiMPL method for topology optimization.
-At its core, SiMPL is a two-step method composed of an unconstrained gradient update followed by a volume correction; cf.~\Cref{alg:SiMPL}.
+At its core, SiMPL is a two-step algorithm composed of an unconstrained gradient update followed by a volume correction; cf.~\Cref{alg:SiMPL}.
 In the gradient update step, one finds a bound-preserving intermediate density in $\operatorname{int} L^\infty_{[0,1]}(\Omega)$.
-This intermediate density is then projected to the admissible set, resulting in a volume-corrected density in the $L^\infty$-relative interior of $\mathcal{A}$
+This intermediate density is then projected to the admissible set, resulting in a volume-corrected density in the $L^\infty(\Omega)$-relative interior of $\mathcal{A}$; i.e., $\mathbullet{\mathcal{A}}$.

 The outline of this section is as follows.
 We briefly review the classical mirror descent method, from which we ultimately derive SiMPL.
-This is followed by a rigorous analysis of the Fermi-Dirac entropy on various $L^p$-spaces.
-We then derive a primal-dual update rule for the density $\rho$ and Lagrange multiplier $\mu$ associated with the equality constraint and finally, after introducing the latent variable, we arrive at SiMPL.
-The benefits of using a latent variable from the perspective of using higher order bases is also briefly discussed.
+This is followed by a rigorous analysis of the Fermi--Dirac entropy on various $L^p$-spaces.
+We then derive a primal-dual update rule for the density $\rho$ and Lagrange multiplier $\mu$ associated with the equality (volume) constraint and finally, after introducing the latent variable, we arrive at SiMPL.
+The benefits of using a latent variable from the perspective of using higher order discretizations are discussed at the end of the section.

-\subsection{Bregman Divergences and Mirror Descent}
+\subsection{Bregman divergences and mirror descent}

-Roughly speaking, given the task of minimizing a convex Lipschitz function $f(x)$ over a (reflexive) Banach space $E$, the mirror descent (MD) method of Nemirovksij and Yudin \cite{nemirovskij1983problem} constructs an update rule on the dual space $E^*$ as the trajectory $\varphi(t)$ that solves a certain Cauchy initial value problem (IVP).
-This IVP uses a uniformly differentiable functional $V$ that increases to infinity faster than any linear function: $\partial_t \varphi(t) = f'(V'(\varphi(t)))$, where $\varphi(0) = \varphi_0 \in E^*$.
-The dual trajectory $\varphi(t)$ is mapped back to the primal space as $V'(\varphi(t)) = x(t)$.
-Although our setting forces us to work in non-reflexive spaces, the philosophy of SiMPL is indebted to this viewpoint.
+The mirror descent method of Nemirovksij and Yudin \cite{nemirovskij1983problem} seeks to minimize a convex Lipschitz function over a reflexive Banach space by first constructing an update rule viewed as a mirror trajectory on the dual space.
+This mirror trajectory is then mapped back to the primal space, leading to a nonlinear update rule for the decision variable.
+Our setting forces us to work in non-reflexive spaces and allows us construct a mirror trajectory on a latent function space.
+However, the philosophy of SiMPL is indebted to the original mirror descent viewpoint.

-The modern interpretation, e.g., \cite{Chen1993}, is to view MD as a proximal gradient algorithm in which the proximal term is given by a Bregman divergence that aptly captures the geometry of the feasible set and/or domain of the objective functional.
+The modern interpretation, e.g., \cite{Chen1993}, is to view mirror descent as a proximal gradient algorithm in which the proximal term is given by a Bregman divergence that aptly captures the geometry of the feasible set and/or domain of the objective functional.
 For this reason, we recall some basic properties of Bregman divergences here.
 The connection back to the original idea of Nemirovskij and Yudin is through the distance generating functional (entropy) used to define the Bregman divergence.